Options to manage the main text content of your banner.

 TrustCommander provides a plug-in to integrate with Google Tag Manager.
 The setup requires technical installation steps.

 This method to integrate GTM is outdated.
-See the page “Consent Mode in GTM” for a smoother integration.
+See the page “” for a smoother integration.

 Following you will find the required steps to implement a standard TrustCommander setup.